Blond Angel case: Child trafficking and Romani communities

-On the BBC News website, Paul Kirby took up the general data on child trafficking activities around Romani communities: UNICEF estimated that at least 3,000 children in Greece were in the hands of networks originating from Bulgaria, Romania and other Balkan countries; most cases were probably not the result of abductions, but rather purchases and sales concluded for a few thousand euros.
-For the international organization, Romani communities were often used by traffickers because they were "below the radar of society".
+BBC journalist Paul Kirby took up the general data on child trafficking activities around Romani communities: UNICEF estimated that at least 3,000 children in Greece were in the hands of networks originating from Bulgaria, Romania and other Balkan countries; most cases were probably not the result of abductions, but rather purchases and sales concluded for a few thousand euros.
+For UNICEF, Romani communities were often used by traffickers because they were "below the radar of society".
 Similarly, the European Roma Rights Centre (ERRC), while refusing to link the fact to cultural or community factors, acknowledged that the Romani are a vulnerable group, due to their extreme poverty and low levels of income and education.

-Vincent Vantighem, on the website of the French edition of the free daily 20 minutes, summarized the precedents that guided the early stages of the investigation: in 2011, at the height of child trafficking between Bulgaria and Greece, police cooperation between the two countries led to the arrest of ten Bulgarians and two Greeks, accused of taking 17 pregnant Bulgarian women to Greece to sell their newborn babies.
+Vincent Vantighem of 20 minutes summarised the precedents that guided the early stages of the investigation: In 2011, at the height of child trafficking between Bulgaria and Greece, police cooperation between the two countries led to the arrest of ten Bulgarians and two Greeks, accused of taking 17 pregnant Bulgarian women to Greece to sell their newborns.
 According to experts, operations of this type were facilitated by loopholes in Greek adoption legislation, particularly concerning foreign children.
 According to police sources, intermediaries earn between 15,000 and 20,000 euros per child.

-In September 2014, while Maria Roussev's parents were still suspected of having sold their daughter, Clémentine Fitaire, on the Aufeminin website, made the connection with a new case of child trafficking that the Greek police had just announced had been dismantled: six individuals, including a pediatrician and a notary, were bringing pregnant women in precarious situations from Bulgaria to Greece, to give birth; the babies were then resold to couples applying for adoption, for around 10,000 euros.
+In September 2014, while Maria Roussev's parents were still suspected of having sold their daughter, Clémentine Fitaire, writing for Aufeminin, made the connection with a new case of child trafficking that the Greek police had just announced had been dismantled - six individuals, including a paediatrician and a notary - were bringing pregnant women in precarious situations from Bulgaria to Greece to give birth; the babies were then resold to couples applying for adoption, for around 10,000 euros.
 In November 2015, when Christos Salis and Eleftheria Dimopoulou were acquitted of kidnapping charges, the Greek website Ekathimerini.com recalled that, according to the Ministry of Justice, dozens of cases of child trafficking and illegal adoptions were being investigated, some of which involved doctors and private clinics; among the explanatory factors cited were the low birth rate and cumbersome adoption procedures.